-Okay, so Macbeth is a play but it’s also our favourite piece of Bill Shakespeare writing so, you know, we’re reviewing it anyway and we’re not changing our traditional “Book of fa Week” to “Play”.
+Okay, so Macbeth is a play but it’s also our favourite piece of William Shakespeare writing.
+So we’re reviewing it and we’re not changing our traditional “Book of da Week” to “Play”.
 So there.
 Anyway, the Scottish Play, as the euphemism goes.

 Macbeth is a revered general in the army of King Duncan and is held in extremely high regard – he lives in a big old castle, has been fabulously rewarded for his efforts in battle, and King Duncan and Macbeth have, essentially, a right good old bromance going on.

 Macbeth has an eerie encounter with three witches at the start of the play.
-He is travelling with his friend Banquo, but the witches intimate greater things await Macbeth should he be willing to make sacrifices.
+He’s travelling with his friend Banquo, but the witches intimate greater things await Macbeth should he be willing to make sacrifices.

 Not satisfied with her already impressive lot, she dreams of being Queen and attempts to influence Macbeth towards the ultimate power.
 With the seeds sowed by the three witches, Macbeth kowtows to her demands and plans to murder the King in his sleep and frame the King’s guards.

 After the deed, which he commits despite worrying hallucinations and severe self-doubt, Macbeth disintegrates emotionally and is left with PTSD.
 Taking control, Lady Macbeth frames the drugged guards outside the King’s room and, after tumult and turmoil, Macbeth somewhat reluctantly assumes the position of King of Scotland.

 Now, Shakespeare wrote 37 plays and 154 sonnets (it’s safe to claim this, although scholars still debate if he did write all of this lot).
 Macbeth is, unquestionably, one of the best and is a play everyone should read, or watch, at least one.

 It’s up to you how you take in Macbeth, though.
 You can read the play (it’s short!), but this will skip out a lot of the brooding themes and madness which a theatre production will capture thoroughly.
 Give it a whirl, perhaps, and then watch one of the films below so you can, quite proudly, proclaim to the world you have seen Macbeth – the Scottish Play.